 - a.
 Whenever the displacement results from the acquisition of the real property by a Contractor, the initiation of negotiations means the delivery of the initial written offer by the Contractor to the owner or the owner's representative to purchase the real property for the project.
 However, if the Contractor issues a notice of its intent to acquire the real property, and a person moves after that notice, but before delivery of the initial written purchase offer, the initiation of negotiations means the actual move of the person from the property. - b.
-Whenever the displacement is caused by rehabilitation or demolition of the real property, the initiation of negotiations means the notice to the person that they will be displaced by the project or, if there is no notice, the actual move of the person from the property.
+Whenever the displacement is caused by rehabilitation or demolition of the real property, the initiation of negotiations means the notice to the person that they will be displaced by the project or, if there is no notice, the actual move of the person from the property. - c.
+In the case of permanent relocation of a tenant as a result of a voluntaryacquisition of real property described in § 24.101(b)(1) the tenant is not eligible for relocation assistance under this part, until there is a binding written agreement between the agency and the owner that obligates the agency, without further election, to purchase the real property.

 However, in both (a) and (b) above, negotiations do not become effective, for purposes of establishing eligibility for relocation assistance, until there is a written agreement between the Contractor and the owner to purchase the real property.
+Agreements such as options to purchase and conditional purchase and sale agreements are not considered a binding agreement within the meaning of this part unless such agreements satisfy the requirements of the Federal agency providing the Federal financial assistance or until all conditions to the agency's obligation to purchase the real property have been satisfied.